Jaw pain? Seek out Dr. Benjamin Polan in Beverly, MA for more info on TMJ

 TMJ can cause jaw pain

-Well, of course, you don’t want any of these, but one or more may well happen to you if you have a Tempomandibular Joint Disorder, commonly called TMJ.
-If you have jaw joint pain, it is important that you see a TMJ dentist who specializes in the treatment for the disorder.
+Among many other symptoms, consistent jaw pain is the most common sign of Temporomandibular Joint Disorder, TMJ.
+If you have jaw joint pain, it is important that you see a TMJ dentist such as Dr. benjamin Polan in Beverly, MA who specializes in the treatment for the disorder and it’s symptoms.

 About TMJ disorder

-First, the TMJ are the two joints that hold your lower jaw to your skull bone, one on each side.
+The TMJ are the two joints that hold your lower jaw to your skull bone, one on each side.
 These joints allow your lower jaw to move up and down and side to side.
 Without those joints working as they are intended, you will find it difficult and painful to eat all but the softest foods.
-Sometimes, people with TMJ even have trouble opening their jaws wide enough to speak clearly.
+Sometimes, people with TMJ even have trouble opening their jaws widely enough to speak clearly.
+Being connected to various parts of the face and body, TMJ can cause other symptoms such as neck pain, teeth grinding, headaches & migraines, and many more.

 Causes of TMJ disorder

-- If you have been told by your family that you grind your teeth while you sleep, you probably have or soon will have a TMJ disorder.
+- If you grind your teeth while you sleep, you probably have or soon will have a TMJ disorder.
 This is a very common reason and can be caused by jaw misalignment; a tooth that is higher than other teeth nearby; or, even simple stress expressed during sleep.

 - You may have rheumatoid arthritis or osteoarthritis in the joints.